syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 N> 4.
 As in the Microsoft Word, DocIO supports [RowFormat.Borders](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.RowFormat.html#Syncfusion_DocIO_DLS_RowFormat_Borders) in DOC format alone.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates an instance of WordDocument class (Empty Word Document) FileStream fileStreamPath = new FileStream("Table.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
+//Opens an existing Word document into DocIO instance WordDocument document = new WordDocument(fileStreamPath, FormatType.Docx);
+//Accesses the instance of the first section in the Word document WSection section = document.Sections[0];
+//Accesses the instance of the first table in the section WTable table = section.Tables[0] as WTable;
+//Specifies the title for the table table.Title ="PriceDetails";
+//Specifies the description of the table table.Description = "This table shows the price details of various fruits";
+//Specifies the left indent of the table table.IndentFromLeft = 50;
+//Specifies the background color of the table table.TableFormat.BackColor = Color.FromArgb(192, 192, 192);
+//Specifies the horizontal alignment of the table table.TableFormat.HorizontalAlignment = RowAlignment.Left;
+//Specifies the left, right, top and bottom padding of all the cells in the table table.TableFormat.Paddings.All = 10;
+//Specifies the auto resize of table to automatically resize all cell width based on its content table.TableFormat.IsAutoResized = true;
+//Specifies the table top, bottom, left and right border line width table.TableFormat.Borders.LineWidth = 2f;
+//Specifies the table horizontal border line width table.TableFormat.Borders.Horizontal.LineWidth = 2f;
+//Specifies the table vertical border line width table.TableFormat.Borders.Vertical.LineWidth = 2f;
+//Specifies the tables top, bottom, left and right border color table.TableFormat.Borders.Color = Color.Red;
+//Specifies the table Horizontal border color table.TableFormat.Borders.Horizontal.Color = Color.Red;
+//Specifies the table vertical border color table.TableFormat.Borders.Vertical.Color = Color.Red;
+//Specifies the table borders border type table.TableFormat.Borders.BorderType = BorderStyle.Double;
+//Accesses the instance of the first row in the table WTableRow row = table.Rows[0];
+//Specifies the row height
+row.Height = 20;
+//Specifies the row height type row.HeightType = TableRowHeightType.AtLeast;
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates an instance of WordDocument class (Empty Word Document)